Typically, people have abdominal pain, fever, and nausea.

 Cholecystitis is the most common problem resulting from gallbladder stones.
-It occurs when a stone blocks the cystic duct, which carries bile from the gallbladder (see Figure: View of the Liver and Gallbladder).
+It occurs when a stone blocks the cystic duct, which carries bile from the gallbladder (see figure View of the Liver and Gallbladder View of the Liver and Gallbladder Located in the upper right portion of the abdomen, the liver and gallbladder are interconnected by ducts known as the biliary tract, which drains into the first segment of the small intestine... read more ).

 Cholecystitis is classified as acute or chronic.

 Acute cholecystitis begins suddenly, resulting in severe, steady pain in the upper abdomen.
-The pain usually lasts more than 6 hours.
-At least 95% of people with acute cholecystitis have gallstones.
+At least 95% of people with acute cholecystitis have gallstones Gallstones Gallstones are collections of solid material (predominantly crystals of cholesterol) in the gallbladder.
+The liver can secrete too much cholesterol, which is carried with bile to the gallbladder... read more .
 The inflammation almost always begins without infection, although infection may follow later.
 Inflammation may cause the gallbladder to fill with fluid and its walls to thicken.

-Rarely, a form of acute cholecystitis without gallstones (acalculous cholecystitis) occurs.
+Rarely, a form of acute cholecystitis without gallstones (acalculous cholecystitis Acalculous cholecystitis Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.
+Typically, people have abdominal pain, fever, and nausea.
+Ultrasonography can usually... read more ) occurs.
 However, the gallbladder may contain sludge (microscopic particles of materials similar to those in gallstones).
 Acalculous cholecystitis is more serious than other types of cholecystitis.
 It tends to occur after the following:

-Acute acalculous cholecystitis can occur in young children, perhaps developing from a viral or another infection.
+Acute acalculous cholecystitis can occur in young children, perhaps developing from a viral or other infection.

 Chronic cholecystitis is gallbladder inflammation that has lasted a long time.
-It almost always results from gallstones and from prior attacks of acute cholecystitis.
+It almost always results from gallstones and from prior attacks of acute cholecystitis Acute cholecystitis Cholecystitis is inflammation of the gallbladder, usually resulting from a gallstone blocking the cystic duct.
+Typically, people have abdominal pain, fever, and nausea.
+Ultrasonography can usually... read more .
 Chronic cholecystitis is characterized by repeated attacks of pain (biliary colic) that occur when gallstones periodically block the cystic duct.

 In chronic cholecystitis, the gallbladder is damaged by repeated attacks of acute inflammation, usually due to gallstones, and may become thick-walled, scarred, and small.
 The gallstones may block the opening of the gallbladder into the cystic duct or block the cystic duct itself.
 The gallbladder usually also contains sludge.
 If scarring is extensive, calcium may be deposited in the walls of the gallbladder, causing them to harden (called porcelain gallbladder).